fight-against-hate/fight-against-hate/manuals/lgbtq-benefits-guide.md

 Discriminatory laws tend to be enforced unevenly, used more as a weapon against specific people than an effective whole-state ban.

-This guide is for those people who have good reasons to stay put, but want to defend themselves and their loved ones using resources commonly available.
-Becoming a "difficult" target who fights back will often get the bullies to move on; or gain time for a child to grow into a legal adult with recognized rights.
+This guide is for those people who have their reasons to stay put, but want to defend themselves and their loved ones using resources commonly available through employee benefits.
+Becoming a "difficult" target who fights back can sometimes get the bullies to move on, or gain time for a child to grow into a legal adult with recognized rights.

 For those able to move, see [this guide](https://github.com/fight-against-hate/fight-against-hate/blob/master/manuals/lgbtq-moving-guide.md)